Preparation for promotion to the National League System

 What does this mean for us?

 We need to meet the accreditation criteria for ground grading level 7 (or have begun work) before an application for promotion to Step 6 can be made.
-Unfortunately, this level of grading must be entirely self-funded and the works completed before 31st March 2026.
+This application must happen before the end of December of the current season.
+Unfortunately, the level of ground grading that must accompany this application must be entirely self-funded and the works completed before 31st March of the year that we hope to be promoted.

 The key items required for Grade 7 are: